Length weight calculation (window)

 Weight

-Enter the condition for Weight in kilograms (kg).
+Enter the dimensions for width, height and length in metres (m).
+Weight specifications are given in kilograms (kg).

 kg/m